 Bad news, Minion fans: Minions: The Rise of Gru will be delayed until July 2, 2021, as Illumination won’t be able to finish animating the film before its original July 3 release date.
 It’ll replace Sing 2, which will move to Christmas 2021, and that will replace the Wicked movie, which is being indefinitely delayed.

 Warner Bros. has wiped their early summer slate clean: Wonder Woman 1984will now hit theaters on August 14, instead of its original date of June 5, presumably when all of this has calmed down just a little bit.
-Scoob! (originally slated for May 15), In the Heights (scheduled for June 26) and a James Wan horror film called Malignant (set for August 14) all have been pulled off the schedule and will be released at an as-yet-to-be-determined date.
+A James Wan horror film called Malignant (set for August 14) has also been pulled off the schedule and will be released at an as-yet-to-be-determined date.

 The RZA’s crime thriller Cut Throat City has been indefinitely postponed.
 It was originally supposed to hit theaters on April 10.